This is a full listing of the Dutch sporting calendar with a focus on major sports events in Amsterdam and around the Netherlands.

 World Port Tournament Baseball – International biennial baseball event featuring the Netherlands, Curaçao, Japan, Taiwan and USA.
 Expected to return in July 2021, held at Neptunus Family stadium in Rotterdam.

 Friday Night Skate – A 20km organised skate around the streets of Amsterdam held every Friday night (2030, weather permitting) from Vondelpark Pavilion.
+Cancelled until further notice.

-Invictus Games 2020
+Invictus Games 2020 (rescheduled)

 With 500 participants, the program includes 10 sports: athletics, powerlifting, archery, indoor rowing, JLR Driving Challenge, wheelchair basketball, wheelchair rugby, cycling, sitting volleyball and swimming.